Adolf Galland: Channel Front

 In March 1941, Göring held a major conference for units in the west.
 After describing in detail the coming air offensive against Britain, he secretly admitted to Adolf Galland and Werner Mölders that "there's not a word of truth in it."
 The Luftwaffe was to transfer to the Eastern Front.
 Although only approximately two fighter wings remained in the west for the next year and a half, many of the best fighter crews remained in that theatre.
 Similarly, the best equipment went to the west; industry supplied the Focke-Wulf Fw 190 to the western theatre first.
 Small in numbers (no more than 180 aircraft), the western fighter forces were among the best in the Luftwaffe.

 Now, promoted to Oberstleutnant, he continued to lead JG 26 in 1941 against the RAF fighter sweeps across northern Europe.
-In early 1941, most of the Luftwaffe's fighter units were sent to the Eastern Front, or south to the Mediterranean Theater of Operations (MTO), leaving only JG 26 and Jagdgeschwader 2 (JG 2) as the sole single-engine fighter Geschwader in France.
+In early 1941, most of the Luftwaffe's fighter units were sent to the Eastern Front, or south to the Mediterranean Theater of Operations (MTO), leaving only JG 26 and JG 2 as the sole single-engine fighter Geschwader in France.
 By this time, JG 26 were being re-equipped with the new Bf 109F, normally equipped with a 15 mm (or later a 20 mm) cannon firing through the propeller hub and two cowl-mounted 7.9 mm MG 17.
 Galland felt the model was grossly under-armed and so tested a series of 109 "specials" – one with a unique armament of an MG 151/20 cannon and two cowl-mounted 13 mm MG 131 machine guns, and another with integral wing-mounted 20 mm MG FF cannons.

 On 15 April 1941, Galland took off with lobster and champagne to celebrate General Theo Osterkamp's birthday at Le Touquet, France.
 He made a detour with his wingman towards England, looking for RAF aircraft.
 Off the cliffs of Dover, he spotted a group of Spitfires.
 Galland attacked and claimed two confirmed and one unconfirmed shot down.
 The actual result was the destruction of one Spitfire; the other two were damaged in forced landings with both pilots wounded.
 During the combat, Galland's undercarriage had dropped causing one of the RAF pilots (Flight Lieutenant Paddy Finucane) to claim Galland's aircraft as destroyed, but Galland landed without incident at Le Touquet and presented Osterkamp with his gifts.
 Galland's success that day represented his 60th and 61st aerial victory.

 Galland received a telephone call from Göring on 10 May 1941, requesting Galland to intercept a Messerschmitt Bf 110 flown by Rudolf Hess heading for Scotland.
 Galland was unable to launch a full fighter sweep.
 However, Hess' flight was far to the north and he reached Scotland crashing his aircraft.
 Galland sent out fighters to conduct some sweeps so he could honestly claim to have carried out his orders but it was nearly dark and Galland ordered his pilots unused to night flying to stand down.